Two-component inner--outer scaling model for the wall-pressure spectrum at high Reynolds number: Results

 \subsection{Model B--Modified Lorentzian}

 With similar success, Model B matches well with the inner and outer components summed to reconstruct the original wall-pressure spectrum given by \eqref{eq:combined_model}.
 The expanded view in figure \ref{fig:expanded view} shows the modelled vs measured wall-pressure spectra at the range of Reynolds numbers measured in \citet{dacome_scaling_2025}.
-By design the inner-scaled contribution remains invariant with $\Rt$, and the outer-scaled contribution varies with $\Rt$.
+By design, the inner-scaled contribution remains invariant with $\Rt$, and the outer-scaled contribution varies with $\Rt$.
+In figure \ref{fig:expanded view}h, {we show an illustrative extrapolation of Model B to $\delta^+ = 5\times 10^5$ to demonstrate the internal consistency of the continuous asymptotic formulation.
+This extrapolation does not constitute independent validation and should be interpreted cautiously given the finite calibration range and the experimental uncertainties at the spectral extremes (Appendix \ref{sec:uncertainties})}.
+The inner-peak in the predicted spectrum has moved outside the range of human hearing here and the outer-peak centres around 2 000 Hz and contains the majority of the energy.

 Model B was primarily developed for turbulent pipe flow, but it can be extended to boundary-layer flows by adjusting some chosen parameters.
-Namely, we change the outer break period to $T_b^{\text{out}} = 3.45$, consistent with the longer VLSMs observed by \citet{lee_comparison_2013} in boundary-layer flows.
+Namely, we change the outer break period to $T_b^{\text{out}} = 3.45$, consistent with the longer outer-scaled structures observed by \citet{lee_comparison_2013} in boundary-layer flows.
 The amplitude $A^{\text{out}}$ is also increased by a factor of $1.56$ to account for the different scaling of the wall-pressure spectrum in boundary layers.
 The inner component remains unchanged, as the near-wall pressure fluctuations are expected to be similar in both pipe and boundary-layer flows.
-The resulting model for boundary-layer flows is tested against the data of \citet{fritsch_fluctuating_2022} where we see a good agreement for the low $\Rt=4\,021$ and high $\Rt=11\,064$ cases.
+The resulting model for boundary-layer flows is tested against \citet{fritsch_fluctuating_2022}.
+Although this is not a true prediction, as the coefficients are tuned using observed trends, good agreement is obtained for both the low-$\Rt=4\,021$ and high-$\Rt=11\,064$ cases.